HeroutRozilyo/Project_FullStack_6/README.md

 Readme:

-# Polestack Course - Project Six: React Client for Simple Facebook
+# FullStack Course - Project Six: React Client for Simple Facebook

 Welcome to the sixth project in the Polestack course!
 This project serves as an extension to Prefect 5, where we will be building a React client to interact with a REST API in front of a server.
 The server will behave like a json placeholder server, and we will be using NodeJS + Express for the server and MySQL (or MongoDB) for the database, similar to the json placeholder server.